 Now, a consequence of this objectivity of values is that a person can be wrong about what is actually a value to him.
 A man may think that a glass of milk is a value to him, but if it has been laced with arsenic, then that milk is actually a disvalue to him and he is wrong.
 This is the situation in Case 3 of the figure.
 Person A believes, based on his emotions, that his sadistic mistress is a value to him.
 He wants her.
 But Person B can reason from observation that Person A is wrong; his mistress is not a value to Person A, and Person A’s desire for her is unhealthy.
 (2)

 Values are relative to a valuer, but there is one correct conclusion (given enough information) about the value of a particular thing to a particular individual.

-At any given time, these may be proper values to Person A and not Person B, or vice versa.
-But in the long term, they are objectively required for everyone.
+At any given time, one of these may be a proper value for Person A to pursue, and not for Person B, or vice versa.
+But in the long term, these values are objectively required for everyone.
 It is not a matter of anyone’s opinion whether he needs to eat to live.

 In The Virtue of Selfishness, Ayn Rand identifies three values that she calls “cardinal.” (p.
 27) These are reason, purpose and self-esteem.
-These are values to all human beings in every moment of consciousness.
+These are values to be actively pursued by all human beings in every moment of consciousness.
 Thus, I term these examples of “universal-unconditional” values.
 (3)

 These broad values always have the same life-promoting relationship to every conscious human being.
 It is a fact for both Person A and Person B that these values are life-promoting for each of them, regardless of their individual circumstances.